google_counter

 Contact Booking Health

-Surgery remains the mainstay of treatment for most cancers.
+Surgery remains to be the mainstay of treatment for most types of cancer.
 Neurosurgery in Germany can often be a curative measure in patients with brain neoplasms.
-However, brain tumors can also be treated with non-surgical methods.
-They not only complement the operation, but can completely replace it.
-Let's discuss how to treat a brain tumor with conservative methods.
+However, brain tumors can also be treated with a number of non-surgical methods.
+They don’t only complement the operation, but can sometimes completely replace it.
+Let's discuss how to treat brain tumors with conservative methods.

 Is a brain tumor treatable?

-Non-surgical methods as a therapeutic agent for tumors of intracranial localization often play a leading role in the treatment process, since it is not always possible to treat a brain tumor by surgery.
-Often, the tumor is located in functionally active areas, and its surgical removal can be life-threatening for the patient.
+Non-surgical methods such as a therapeutic agent for tumors of intracranial localization often play a crucial role in the treatment process, since it is not always possible to treat a brain tumor by surgery.
+Often, the tumor is located in functionally active areas, which are hard to reach.
+Thus, its surgical removal becomes even life-threatening for the patient.
+The choice of treatment though largely depends on the type of brain tumor and its characteristics.
+Generally speaking, all tumors can be divided into two groups: malignant and benign.
+Benign brain tumors are non-cancerous, which means they do not invade other tissues, organs, or body regions.
+Malignant tumors, on the contrary, are invasive tumors characterized by invasiveness, poor cellular differentiation and tendency to metastasize.
+Such tumors typically grow uncontrollably and travel to distant sites – far from the primary tumor.

-Finally, a grade 4 tumor is characterized by the greatest malignancy.
-The most common type of this stage is glioblastoma.
-The life expectancy of patients who have not undergone surgery is only 4-12 months.
-In recent years, new methods of treatment have appeared in developed countries that allow a patient's life to be extended up to several years without the use of surgical methods.
+In recent years, new innovative methods of treatment have appeared in developed countries that allow extending a patient's life up to several years without the use of surgical methods.

 Non-surgical treatment of brain tumors